Conductor

 Compositions

-A native of New York, Mr. White did his undergraduate work at Eastman School of Music where his studies included viola with Heidi Castleman, violin with Isador Saslav, orchestral conducting with David Effron and Taavo Virkhaus, and choral conducting with Robert DeCormier.
-He earned his Masters in Viola Performance at the Indiana University School of Music where he studied with Georges Janzer.
-He received advanced training in conducting at the Pierre Monteux-Domain Seminar in Hancock, Maine as a student of Charles Bruck.
-In 1991, he received a Doctor of Musical Arts in Orchestral Conducting from the University of Washington where he was a student of Robert Feist.
+A native of New York, Joseph Pollard White did his undergraduate work at the Eastman School of Music where his studies included viola with Heidi Castleman, violin with Isador Saslav, orchestral conducting with David Effron and Taavo Virkhaus, and choral conducting with Robert DeCormier.
+He earned his Master of Music in Viola Performance at the Indiana University School of Music where he studied with Georges Janzer.
+After advanced training in conducting at the Pierre Monteux-Domain Seminar in Hancock, Maine as a student of Charles Bruck, he completed the Doctor of Musical Arts in Orchestral Conducting at the University of Washington where he was a student of Robert Feist.